 In the event of some serious medical incidences or a cardiac arrest, A Do Not Resuscitate (DNR) order informs the doctor and all other medical staff that you do not want to benefit from any form of life-saving care such as CPR, artificial breathing, medication, or defibrillation.
 It is quite perplexing why one could choose to get a DNR.
-In some situations especially for the very frail, the elderly or sick trying to save their lives can be more debilitating and painful warranting DNR orders.
-To learn more take your time to take a course such as BLS for healthcare providers.
+In some situations especially for the very frail, the elderly, or sick trying to save their lives can be more debilitating and painful warranting DNR orders.
+To learn more take your time to take CPR courses BLS for healthcare providers.

 The chances of survival are quite mixed for anyone who suffers a cardiac arrest and gets CPR.
 For older patients, the survival rates are around 18-20%.
-For those who survive, they have a 58% chance of living for one more year—and have a 48% chance of suffering little brain damage or none.
+Those who survive, have a 58% chance of living for one more year—and have a 48% chance of suffering little brain damage or none.
 This implies that the odds are still fairly grim.

 Be Aware of Your Facility’s Policies